nest.

 HOW IT STARTED

 Pregnancy is one of the most emotional, fragile, and confusing times in someone’s life.
-Everything feels new.
-Uncertain.
-A little out of control.
+Everything feels new, uncertain and a little out of control.
+But the way most tools handle it?
+Cold, clinical….almost transactional.

 WHO I SPOKE TO